jyoon926/CSCI-635-Project-RAG/README.md

 Run `pip install -r requirements.txt` to install all required packages.

-Run the model on the rag_article.csv dataset using:
+Run the model with the default settings using:

 `python3 rag.py`